hperrin/svelte-material-ui/packages/button/README.md

 ## GroupItem

-A group item Svelte action.
+A Svelte action for a group item.
 Used for containing a button in a group.
 This can be useful for containing menus along with the button.
+If you are using this on an element that you are also defining classes on (or a component that defines classes internally), you need to provide `addClass` and `removeClass` functions.

+### Options / Defaults

+- `addClass`: `(className) => node.classList.add(className)` - A function to add a class to the element.
+- `removeClass`: `(className) => node.classList.remove(className)` - A function to remove a class to the element.

 ## Label